NitinJami/keychaineditor/README.md

 *Note:* You should have xcode command line tools installed for the toolchain.

 *Note:* You should also have `ldid` and `dpkg-deb` (can be instaled via Homebrew).

+The tool is currently only built for 64-bit architectures.
+However, it is very easy to build for 32-bit arch as well.
+Just modify the `ARCH_FLAGS` and `TARGET` in Makefile with corresponding 32-bit arch values.